Introducing the Gold Standard in vinyl record cleaning…

 How good is ESP?
 How about an 11db increase in overall signal to noise ratio (which is around a 75% improvement in how it sounds to the logarithmic way that humans hear sound) and an 8db improvement to the peak noise floor, or more than 50%!

 We can’t be serious?
-Here is a link to the full review VRC ESP Review including the spectral analysis.
+Here is a link to Media DMA’s review of VRC Easy Spread n Peel including the spectral analysis.

 A New Vinyl Record Cleaning Product with major advances: